 The Cincinnati Metropolitan Housing Authority provides affordable housing services to families and seniors through public housing and Section 8 programs.

-Cincinnati Works serves the Greater Cincinnati area by providing for those 18 years and older in need of mentoring, free employment services, job search/advancement services, legal services/counseling, transportation, a Chaplain and offers childcare connection.
+Cincinnati Works serves the Greater Cincinnati area by providing - for those 18 years and older and in need of mentoring - free employment services, job search/advancement services, legal services/counseling, transportation, a Chaplain, and childcare connection.

 Consumer Credit Counsel Service

 The Consumer Credit Counsel Service offers credit counseling, money management education, credit report reviews, and foreclosure prevention counseling.
 The Consumer Credit Counsel Service serves the Greater Cincinnati area and is open to anyone with an income and debt problems.

 The Council of Christian Communions provides Christian education to needy children in the Greater Cincinnati area through education, juvenile CHR, mentoring juvenile detention and justice programs in jails.